-This exhibition presents three years of practice-led PhD research by Zhongjing Jiang 江中靖, exploring loneliness, intimacy, and the shifting boundaries between humans and machines.
+This exhibition presents an ongoing practice-led project by Zhongjing Jiang 江中靖 exploring loneliness, intimacy, and the shifting boundaries between humans and machines.

 Event details